maxehmookau/mml-spec/README.md

     tempo: 4=150

 These default values will be applied to all bars in the document except where the values have been overridden.
 (See Bars)

+Here's an example metadata section of an MML document.

+	# hungarian5.mml
+    ---
+    title: Hungarian Dance No. 5
+    author: Brahms
+    time: 4/4
+    tempo: 8=120
+    ---